Skip to main content

 Research update: How can we predict changes in friction and texture of roads to help keep drivers safe?

-Skid resistance is a critical factor affecting highway safety during wet conditions such as rain, snow or flooding.
+Skid resistance is a critical factor affecting highway safety during wet conditions such as rain, snow, or flooding.
 When skid resistance is higher, a braking vehicle can stop in a shorter distance, and the chances of a collision may be reduced.
 Wet conditions reduce the skid resistance because the water can lubricate the driving surface and also affect the overall interactive forces between the tire and pavement surface.
-This lubricating effect is dependent on many factors including the surface’s micro- and macro-texture, surface texture connectivity, tire characteristics and speed.
+This lubricating effect is dependent on many factors including the surface’s micro- and macro-texture, surface texture connectivity, tire characteristics, and speed.

 Shane Underwood, professor; Cassie Castorena, professor; and Boris Goenaga, postdoctoral scholar, along with Paul Rogers, Ph.D. student and project manager at KPR Engineering PLLC, conducted research for the North Carolina Department of Transportation (NCDOT) to better understand the effects of friction and texture on safe driving.

 “The NCDOT was interested in doing this project because it wanted to get a better handle on pavement skid resistance behaviors,” Underwood said.
 “The NCDOT has a really difficult job in managing the annual Highway Safety Improvement Program.
 This program, among other things, addresses crashes occurring when cars leave their lanes.
-Understanding the effects of friction and macro-texture is important to mitigating these kinds of crashes.”
+Understanding the effects of friction and macro-texture is important to mitigate these kinds of crashes.”

 The team measured friction and texture features at 153 sites in North Carolina.
 Asphalt samples were collected in the field and studied in the lab for a subset of these sites.
 The researchers developed models to understand how friction and texture change with time and proposed threshold limits for friction and texture that could help prevent wet lane departure collisions and increase safety.